jarusll/the-logs/index.md

 > Just let it crash and drop in debugger, we'll define things on the fly - *Some wise smalltalk programmer*

-Easy day, Pushed "Why I made a public diary" and made the diary.
+Easy day, dint really get much done.
+Pushed "Why I made a public diary" and made the diary.

 Need to clone the diary repo in GitHub workflow.